Where we stand: Climate action

 Climate change is everyone’s crisis, and architects are uniquely positioned to help solve it.
-The American Institute of Architects (AIA) calls on architects around the world to support humanity’s collective call to climate action through an unrelenting commitment to sustainable and resilient design.
+AIA calls on architects to support humanity’s collective call to climate action through an unrelenting commitment to sustainable, resilient design.

-In the US alone, nearly 40 percent of greenhouse gases can be attributed to carbon produced by buildings during construction and everyday heating, cooling, and lighting.
+In the U.S. alone, nearly 40% of greenhouse gases can be attributed to carbon produced by buildings during construction and everyday heating, cooling, and lighting.
 Rising sea levels, extreme weather events, and the degradation of natural resources are a direct result of increased carbon levels, which threaten national security and global economies.
 They disrupt the balance of ecosystems and undermine public health.
 They threaten to transform our planet irreparably and compromise our future.

 Designing and constructing buildings that diminish greenhouse gases are architectural imperatives.
 Designing and constructing buildings that support health, safety, and welfare are ethical imperatives.
 In short, designing and constructing buildings that can combat the greenhouse effect will improve our chances of repairing our planet while creating a healthy, resilient, and regenerative future.